NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Fixed unsubbable, opponent is invulnerable until they hit the ground (TODO: huh)
     - Is not avoided by “landing” during the activation (prevents an issue where Temari could activate 2X with her jB, but not get hit by the counter)
     - Chakra is taken the first frame of the capture state instead of on activation of super freeze
-    - Wallbounce removed (TODO: vanilla?)
-- Act2X
-    - Opponent intangibility adjusted as well as flight path
+- Act2X opponent intangibility adjusted as well as flight path
-    - Gives meter to the opponent (TODO: vanilla?)
 - RB
     - Damage increased from 18 to 19
     - Is the 5BB6B / 2B6B extension